Medicine in Society

 The core module on interdisciplinary research skills involves analysing topical medical challenges from a variety of perspectives.

-- Philosophy of Medicine 1: Research and Practice
+- Philosophy of Medicine 1: Knowledge and Practice

 - Philosophy of Medicine 2: Medicine, Ethics and Society